Johnlon/spam-1/README.md

 ### Propagation Delays

 One might at this point ask a question "what limits the speed of a CPU?".
 In most circuits the speed limit probably comes down to the well documented timing limitations of the components you've chosen to use.
-To be fair factors such as capacitance, or even inductance, damping out or creating higher frequency signals might complicate tbings but I haven't the experience to say the extent of the role that capacitance and inductance play in limiting home brew CPU speeds; CPU's that run 10MHz or less.
-My instincts tell me that capacitance and inductance are unlikely to be a huge concern unless attempting to run at higher frequencies and in any case these factors would probably by highly dependent on the specific layout of ones CPU.
+To be fair factors such as capacitance, or even inductance, damping out or creating higher frequency signals might complicate things but I haven't the experience to say the extent of the role that capacitance and inductance play in limiting home brew CPU speeds; CPU's that run 10MHz or less.
+My instincts tell me that capacitance and inductance are unlikely to be a huge concern unless attempting to run at higher frequencies and in any case these factors would probably by highly dependent on the specific layout of one's CPU.

-In any case we know that running a home brew CPU in the 1MHz-5MHz range is entirely feasible and it's easy to find folk doing this, such as Warren Toomey and his [CSCvon8](https://github.com/DoctorWkt/CSCvon8/blob/master/Docs/CSCvon8_design.md).
+We know that running a home brew CPU in the 1MHz-5MHz range is entirely feasible and it's easy to find folk doing this, such as Warren Toomey and his [CSCvon8](https://github.com/DoctorWkt/CSCvon8/blob/master/Docs/CSCvon8_design.md).

 Why not faster?